Skip to Main Content

 Even though it can be beneficial to go through the insurance claim process for the financial and legal protection it provides, there are a few times you may consider skipping it:

-When the damages are extremely minor
+When the damage is minor

 If you’re in a fender bender that leaves little damage to either car, you may not want to file a claim since it might increase your premium, no matter who is at fault.
 But be cautious here.
 If it’s truly a minor bump — say, you hit your brother’s car when backing out of your parents’ house and left a small dent in his bumper — you might be justified in skipping it.
 However, it can be challenging to reach an agreement with a stranger immediately.
 You might find that it’s easier to contact your insurer.